jayrajs-git/3ncrypt10nw0rld.io/README.md

 This Website is built for Encrypting and Decrypting strings.
 One can use this for encrypting and decrypting their messages!!

-This Whole encryption is named as Danny's Encryption.
+This Encryption Technique is named as Danny's Encryption.

 5 layer encryption is used !
 See PPT provided to understand how this works !!